Fiduciary Investors Symposium 2026

 12:00pm - 12:45pm

 The global narrative on Asia has shifted from potential to performance.
-This session examines the rotation of capital towards the region and the structural growth drivers from Korea to India and Southeast Asia, as well as China.
-It will also explore how leading asset owners are recalibrating portfolios to capture durable sources of alpha across the region in an increasingly bifurcated world.
+This session examines the rotation of capital towards the region and the structural growth drivers spanning Korea, Japan, India and Southeast Asia, as well as China.
+It will also explore how leading asset owners are recalibrating portfolios to capture durable sources of alpha across the region — from Japan's corporate governance renaissance to emerging market dynamism — in an increasingly bifurcated world.

 Includes table discussion